-6. Allocation of Funds: Neighbourhood Portion
+5 Allocation of Funds: Neighbourhood Portion

-- 6.1 For the Neighbourhood portion (15% of the funds collected in an area, or 25% in areas where a Neighbourhood Plan is in place), funds will be allocated through a bidding process, open to community groups and organisations, and Epsom and Ewell Borough Council to deliver infrastructure at a neighbourhood and community scale. - 6.2 National CIL regulations require the neighbourhood portion to be used to support the development of the area by funding: - the provision, improvement, replacement, operation, or maintenance of infrastructure; or - anything else that is concerned with addressing the demands that development places on an area.
+- 5.1 For the Neighbourhood portion (15% of the funds collected in an area, or 25% in areas where a Neighbourhood Plan is in place), funds will be allocated through the annual bidding process, open to community groups and organisations, and Epsom and Ewell Borough Council to deliver infrastructure at a neighbourhood and community scale.
+The Neighbourhood portion must be in accordance with the CIL Regulations and aligns with the Corporate Plan. - 5.2 National CIL regulations require the neighbourhood portion to be used to support the development of the area by funding: - the provision, improvement, replacement, operation, or maintenance of infrastructure; or - anything else that is concerned with addressing the demands that development places on an area. - 5.3 Where parish councils exist, the CIL regulations require that the CIL collecting authority passes over its CIL Neighbourhood Portion receipts to the parish council to spend on local projects.
+Epsom and Ewell Borough is unparished, and therefore the Borough Council retains the CIL Neighbourhood Funds and allocates it to community projects.